Effective February 4, 2019

 What information is not included with third-party authorization?

 While staff can discuss scenarios as related to student financial aid based on information specified by the authorized third party, staff will not release student-specific data directly to a third party.
-In addition, regardless of the situation, staff will not release:
+However, please note if the person contacting the office is clearly identified as the parent of a dependent student as authorized by the student, staff may be able to discuss additional financial aid application information as it relates to the administration and awarding of financial aid.

 - Social Security numbers